wso2/docs-is/en/identity-server/5.9.0/docs/develop/writing-a-custom-workflow-template.md

-# Write a Custom Workflow Template
+# Writing a Custom Workflow Template

 You may have already tried out workflow support for user store operations where you can configure user store operations to get approved at one or more steps.

 Multi-step approval is a very simple example of flows that can be used with IS workflow feature, but users are allowed define different types of configurable flows by adding a new workflow template.

----

-## Add a new workflow template
+### Adding a New Workflow Template

 A workflow template defines a configurable flow.
 It is an abstract representation of a workflow.
-You can add a new template by creating a custom bundle as below and copying it to the `<IS_HOME>/repository/components/dropins` folder.
+You can add a new template by creating a custom bundle as below and copying it to repository/components/dropins folder.

-First, you need to create a `SampleTemplate` class which extends the [AbstractTemplate](https://github.com/wso2/carbon-identity-framework/blob/master/components/workflow-mgt/org.wso2.carbon.identity.workflow.mgt/src/main/java/org/wso2/carbon/identity/workflow/mgt/template/AbstractTemplate.java) class.
+First, you need to create a SampleTemplate class which extends AbstractTemplate class.
 The following methods should be overridden:

--   `getInputData()` -  Provides the parameter definition required by the template.
+-   `getInputData()` :  Provides the parameter definition required by the template.

--   `getTemplateId()` - Should return the template Id which should be unique.
+-   `getTemplateId()` : Should return the template Id which should be unique

--   `getName()` - Returns a user friendly name for the template.
-This will be the name shown at the admin UI.
+-   `getName()` : Returns a user friendly name for the template.
+This will be the name shown at the admin UI

--   `getDescription()` - Returns a description about this template.
+-   `getDescription()`: Returns a description about this template

 ??? example "Click to view a sample class written for a multi-step approval template"
     ```